-- Specialist Inclusion Service (SIS) - This service provides support and intervention for children and young people aged 0-19 years with hearing, visual and multi-sensory impairment, physical impairments and Autistic Spectrum Disorders (ASD).
+- Specialist Inclusion Service (SIS) - This service provides support and intervention for children and young people aged 0-19 years.
+It is for those with hearing, visual and multi-sensory impairment, physical impairments and Autistic Spectrum Disorders (ASD).
 Support is provided in the home, pre-school setting or through school and links with parents and carers are maintained.
-For more information, see: Specialist Inclusion Service .
+For more details, see: Specialist Inclusion Service .

-- Known children with medical needs (KCME) team - KCME provide education to children and young people who are unable to attend schools, for a long period, due to medical needs.
+- Known children with medical needs (KCME) team - This team gives education to children and young people.
+It is for those that are unable to attend schools, for a long period, due to medical needs.
 This would happen at a suitable venue, such as at home, within a school or centre, or on the Calderdale Royal Children's ward.
-For more information see: Children with medical needs .
+For more details, see: Children with medical needs .

 Life-saving advice for everyone, everywhere!
 For ideas on keeping under-5s safe, visit: Keeping Kids Safe .
-They also have a wealth of information across all areas of accident prevention including safety on the road, at home, at work and leisure at play and in schools and colleges.
-For more information, contact:
+They also have a wealth of information across all areas of accident prevention.
+This includes safety on the road, at home, at work and leisure at play and in schools and colleges.
+For more details, contact:

-An independent charity who gather and represent the views of adults, young people and children who are using health and social care services in Calderdale.
-Get in touch to let them know what’s working well and what needs to be changed; they will use your feedback to:
+This is an independent charity who gather and represent the views of everyone that uses health and social care services in Calderdale.
+Get in touch to let them know what is working well and what needs to be changed.
+They will use your feedback to:

 - tell services about your experiences of care and hold them to account;